Resume

 Surprise, surprise — once I started embracing feedback and thinking about how I could use it to improve, things got a lot smoother.
 Those negative feelings I used to have?
 They faded away.

-Feedback is your golden opportunity to learn and grow.
-When someone gives you feedback, they are ultimately trying to help, so listen with an open mind.
+Feedback is a tool for learning and growing.
+When someone gives you feedback, they’re ultimately trying to help, so listen with an open mind.
 Everyone’s got their perspective, so take the time to understand where they’re coming from.
 And don’t be afraid to challenge your own beliefs — sometimes, our mindset can hold us back without us even realizing it.

 Learn from the experts